CiscoTestAutomation/getting-started/develop-guide/writetrigger/writetrigger.rst

 For instance, you can use the output of an api to validate the outcome of another action.

-Another instance would be to use the results of an action and use it within command keywords of other actions (i.e configure action in section-example_2).
+Another instance is to use the results of an action and use it within command keywords of other actions (i.e configure action in section-example_2).
 It is also possible to save output of a configure, learn, execute, and parse action and load it anywhere in the YAML file.

 An important note about loading variables that if you want to stay truthful to the data type and use it as what is, it is better to store data in a {key: value} pair format (section-example_1).

 You still can use the stored value anywhere in the file, yet if it is not following the {key: value} pair format the stored value will cast its type to a string.
 This might affect your validation and test case outcome.

 .. code-block:: YAML